 Protocol

+Make clay caterpillars

 Roll by hand 25 clay caterpillars.
 They should be smooth and 3cm in length: modeled after the Eurema Blanda caterpillar found in the Micronesian Butterfly Guide.

 Place the 25 clay caterpillars in a plastic container.
 Preferably line the container with wax paper so the caterpillars do not merge together or move.

 Walking along a 500m limestone trail and use the GPS to mark every 100m with flagging tape.
 Label the flagging tape with #1, #2, etc.

+Select a tree

 The tree used for the experiment should be within a 10m radius of this marking

-Mark of the tree used with flagging tape.
+Mark the branch used with flagging tape.

+In field notebook, record the species of tree and relative location of the tree

+Add caterpillars

-In field notebook, record the species of tree and relative location of the treeUsing the cloth, wipe off any leaves that may be wet due to rain.
+Using the cloth, wipe off any leaves that may be wet due to rain.

 Apply rubber cement to leaf.
 Wait 15 seconds to allow it to partially dry.

 Apply caterpillar to leaf or stem.

 Note* If the caterpillar is applied to a leaf, it should be applied in the center.

 Note* Both the leaf and stem should be unobstructed from other foliage.

 Record in field notebook the species of the tree, the site name of the trail, the height of each leaf or stem, the time the caterpillar was placed out, the date the caterpillar was placed out, the marker # on the trail, and any other notes regarding the location of the caterpillar.

 Continue this process for 1 tree at every 100m mark on the trail.